Skip to main content

 What if I haven’t received a survey, but I still want to participate?

-In order to provide a truly representative picture of the health in our entire community, the survey has to be random.
-That means anyone with an address in the Coachella Valley has an equal chance of getting the call.
+In order to provide a truly representative picture of the health of our entire community, the survey has to be random.
+That means anyone with an address in the Coachella Valley has an equal chance of getting the survey.
 It also means that if you do not get a survey in the mail, unfortunately we can’t have you call in to share your information.
 You can help in other ways, though, by making others aware that the survey is happening, how it helps the Valley, and encouraging others to participate.

 When will results be available?